tarowatanabe/trance/README.rst

 Parsing
 -------

-We provide 2 languages, English (WSJ) and Chinese (CTB), and two models each by varying the hidden dimension size, 32 and 64.
+We provide models for 2 languages, English (WSJ) and Chinese (CTB), and two models each by varying the hidden dimension size, 32 and 64.
 They are Model5 which performs the best in our settings.
+Following is an example to run our modes, using STDIN/STDOUT as our input/output:

 .. code:: bash